zeroc-ice/ice/python/BuildInstructionsWindows.md

 - VS2015 x64 Native Tools Command Prompt

-Using the first Command Prompt produces `Win32` binaries by default, while the second Command Promt produces `x64` binaries by default.
+Using the first Command Prompt produces `Win32` binaries by default, while the second Command Prompt produces `x64` binaries by default.

 In the Command Prompt, change to the `python` subdirectory: